esx-framework/esx-documentation/docs/legacy/Client/PlayerData/inventory.md

+---
+sidebar_label: Inventory
+---
-# PlayerData.inventory
+# inventory

 ```lua
 ESX.PlayerData.inventory
 ```

-> This function returns a table of all items the player currently has
+This function returns a table of all items the player currently has